Introduction to ITIL: Definition, Function and Application in practice

 Aims of ITIL:

-That’s why you should always rely on ITSM tools that are ITIL-compliant.
+That’s why you should always use ITSM tools that are ITIL-compliant.
 If you are unsure about this, you should get external support that has the relevant experience with the framework and its establishment – like REALTECH with SmartITSM.
 Because we support the ITSM processes with suitable tools that allow the processes to be implemented in an ITIL-compliant manner.

 What is the Difference between ITIL and ITSM?